rheia-framework/RHEIA/docs/sphinx/connecting your own model.rst

 =========================

 The design optimization and uncertainty quantification algorithms are introduced on hydrogen-based energy systems.
-However, these algorithms can be applied on any system model.
-Therefore, RHEIA allows to evaluate and connect your own model.
+However, RHEIA algorithms can be applied on any system model, thus allowing to evaluate and connect your own model.
 In this section, first, the Python wrapper is described, which connects the system model with the optimization and uncertainty quantification algorithms.
 Thereafter, the connection of a Python-based model and a closed-source model is described.